joverbee/pyEELSMODEL/doc/intro.rst

 The main focus of pyEELSMODEL is on the quantification of core-loss via a model-based approach.
 The first step is to chose a proper physical model which represents the experimental data.
 In general, a model consists out of a background, cross sections and the low loss.
-The optimal parameters can be found via a least squares or maximimum likelyhood minimization scheme
+After the model is created, the optimal parameters can be found via a least squares or maximimum likelihood minimization scheme.
+Via the Cramer-Rao bound, a lower bound on the error can be provided which can be used as estimate for the error on the different parameters.

 Philosophy
 ++++++++++